shannonmoeller/funlit/README.md

 Returns: `{{ value; toString: () => string }}`

-Defines a new private value.
+Defines a new private state value.
 Any change to the value will trigger an update-render cycle.
 Returns a mutable value ref.

 ```js
 define('my-counter', (host) => {